tomneto/FastAPI.FastDeploy/README.md

 <a href="https://ibb.co/jH8vKdx"><img src="https://i.ibb.co/t3HMfSN/Screenshot-2023-06-18-at-19-23-49.png" alt="Screenshot-2023-06-18-at-19-23-49" border="0"></a>

-These code was obtained in one of the default route files included in the project, in order to create a new get route we can simply get this code and replace the "new_" for "whatever_you_want".
+These code was obtained in one of the default route files included in the project, in order to create a new get route we can simply get this code and replace the "new_" with "whatever_you_want".
 And you will have a basic get endpoint.
 But of course this is just the tip of the iceberg.

 </div>
 <br>